-Time and Date

-8:30 a.m.
-Eastern time, on July 2, 2020

-Place

-Virtually via the Internet at https://web.lumiagm.com/276702602.
+Time and Date 8:30 a.m.
+Eastern time, on June 10, 2021 Place Virtually via the Internet at https://web.lumiagm.com/276702602.
 No physical meeting will be held.

-Items of Rusiness

-- (1) To elect Dr. Vincent Ossipow and Mr. Jan Van den Bossche as Class III Directors to serve until our 2023 annual meeting of stockholders and until their successors are duly elected and qualified. - (2) To ratify the appointment of Baker Tilly Virchow Krause, LLP ("Baker Tilly") as our independent registered public accounting firm for the fiscal year ending December 31, 2020. - (3) To transact other business that may properly come before the annual meeting.

-Adjournments and Postponements Any action on the items of business described above may be considered at the annual meeting at the time and on the date specified above or at any time and date to which the annual meeting may be properly adjourned or postponed.
+Items of Business (1) To elect Dr. Daniel Vitt and Dr. Duane Nash as Class I Directors to serve until our 2024 annual meeting of stockholders and until their successors are duly elected and qualified.
+(2) To approve, by non-binding advisory vote, the resolution approving named executive officer compensation.
+(3) To approve, by non-binding advisory vote, the frequency of future non-binding advisory votes on resolutions approving future named executive officer compensation.
+(4) To approve our 2021 Employee Stock Purchase Plan.
+(5) To ratify the appointment of Baker Tilly Virchow Krause, LLP ("Baker Tilly") as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+(6) To transact other business that may properly come before the annual meeting.
+Adjournments and Postponemen ts Any action on the items of business described above may be considered at the annual meeting at the time and on the date specified above or at any time and date to which the annual meeting may be properly adjourned or postponed.
+Record Date April 14, 2021 Only stockholders of record of our common stock as of April 14, 2021 are entitled to notice of and to vote at the annual meeting.
+Meeting Admission You are invited to attend the annual meeting if you are a stockholder of record or a beneficial owner of shares of our common stock, in each case, as of April 14, 2021.

-Record Date

-April 15, 2020

-Only stockholders of record of our common stock as of April 15, 2020 are entitled to notice of and to vote at the annual meeting.

-Meeting Admission

-You are invited to attend the annual meeting if you are a stockholder of record or a beneficial owner of shares of our common stock, in each case, as of April 15, 2020.
 If you are a stockholder of record, you must use your 16-digit control number included on your notice, on your proxy card or on the instructions that accompanied your proxy materials, to enter the Annual Meeting.
 If you are not a stockholder of record but hold shares as a beneficial owner in "street name," you may be required to provide proof of beneficial ownership, such as your most recent account statement as of the record date, a copy of the voting instruction form provided by your broker, bank, trustee, or nominee, or other similar evidence of ownership.
 If you do not comply with the procedures outlined above, you will not be admitted to the virtual annual meeting.

-Voting

-Your vote is very important.
+Voting Your vote is very important .
 You may vote by proxy over the Internet or by telephone by following the instructions on the proxy card or voting instruction card.
 For specific instructions on how to vote your shares, please refer to the section entitled Questions and Answers About the Proxy Materials and Annual Meeting beginning on page 1 of the accompanying proxy statement.